vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 # Part 3: Surprise!
 An extra submission process!

-The next unpleasant delay was Google login verification.
+The next unpleasant delay was Google API OAuth verification.
 Recite uses a Google API key that is restricted to a single API type (Google Sheets) and requests read-only permissions to access a user's spreadsheets.

-Read-only spreadsheets access is categorized as a "sensitive scope" which requires [API OAuth verification](https://developers.google.com/identity/protocols/oauth2/production-readiness/brand-verification).
+Read-only spreadsheets access is categorized as a "sensitive scope" which requires additional [API OAuth verification](https://developers.google.com/identity/protocols/oauth2/production-readiness/brand-verification).
 In other words, I needed to undergo a second submission process with Google in order to get the API portion of the extension working.

 <br />
 ![sensitive-scopes](/assets/img/posts/app-approval-hell/sensitive-scopes.png)
 *The extension requests a single sensitive scope in order to read from a user's Google spreadsheets.*
 <br />

-I only remembered that I needed to do this after the first version of my extension was submitted, approved, and released in the Chrome Web Store.
+I only realized that I needed to do this after the first version of my extension was submitted, approved, and released in the Chrome Web Store.
 This meant that I accidentally shipped a developer-only version of the API key, so no one besides me could functionally use the extension.

 I found the error because as soon as my extension was live, I asked a friend to try it out and they immediately got blocked from using it.
 Oops!